Are you ready to dust off your sneakers and dive into that fitness routine so you can finally get down to your goal weight?

 Don’t: Push yourself to the point of injury.

-Whenever I start a new fitness program, I assume I’m going to be sore for the first two weeks.
+Whenever I start a new fitness program, I assume I’m going to be sore for the first 2 weeks.
 Even if the soreness doesn’t last that long, it helps my mind get in the right zone.
 “Soreness is a right of passage, but it’s still difficult to deal with,” says Edwards.
-“Don’t go 100% on Day One, and ramp things up each day based on how you feel.
+“Don’t go 100 percent on Day 1, and ramp things up each day based on how you feel.
 If you do get sore, back off but don’t stop.
-Doing a workout at 50% is a lot better than nothing.
+Doing a workout at 50 percent is a lot better than nothing.
 It will also help your soreness fade quicker.”
 Here are some great tips on how to avoid soreness.

 Do: Expect to be a little hungry and grumpy at first.